Think property management companies just collect and cash rent checks? Think again.

 If you're looking to hire a property manager to take over the day-to-day operations of your rental properties, here's what you need to know...

-From staying on top of federal, state, and city regulations to answering calls about broken dishwashers, property managers protect your investment while also ensuring your passive income actually stays passive.
+From staying on top of federal, state, and city regulations to answering calls about broken dishwashers, property managers can help protect your investment and also help ensure your passive income actually stays passive.

 Here are some of the top things property managers do for you: